Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

    <img src="https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Merge%20Conflict%20Ref%202.png">
 </p>

 - - b.
-If somebody else has modified a file that you have locked, check with them and the leads *(yours & the programming lead)*.
+If somebody else has modified a file that you have locked, check with them and the leads *(yours & the programming lead and/or the asset manager.)*.

-10. If everything seems clean after step *9.a.* but it‘s still not working, check with the lead programmer. (ps: make sure you don't have a conflict with yourself, yes it can happen, *all hail technology, so smart*)
+10. If everything seems clean after step *9.a.* but it‘s still not working, check with the lead programmer and/or the asset manager.
+    - (ps: make sure you don't have a conflict with yourself, yes it can happen, *all hail technology, so smart*)

 11. In case of merge conflict,
-    ${\color{Red}{DO \space NOT \space RESOLVE \space \space THEM \space BY \space YOURSELF, \space CHECK \space WITH \space THE \space LEAD \space PROGRAMMER \space IMMEDIATELY}}$
+    ${\color{Red}{DO \space NOT \space RESOLVE \space \space THEM \space BY \space YOURSELF, \space CHECK \space WITH \space THE \space LEAD \space PROGRAMMER \space AND/OR \space THE \space ASSET \space MANAGER \space IMMEDIATELY}}$

 ![Merge Conflict](https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Merge%20Conflict%20Ref.png)